Trade Bitcoin Trading

-Drawing Fibonacci Retracement Areas on Upward Bitcoin Trend & Downwards Bitcoin Trend
+Drawing Fib Retracement Areas on Upward Bitcoin Trend & Down-wards Bitcoin Trend

-The price of BTCUSD does not move up or down in a straight line.
+The price of Bitcoin Crypto Currency does not move up/down in a straight line.
 Instead price of Bitcoin moves up or down in a zigzag pattern.
 Fibonacci Retracement is the tool used to calculate where the zigzag will stop.
-The pullback levels are 38.2%, 50% and 61.8%.
+The pullback levels are 38.2 %, 50 % & 61.8%.
 These points form the levels at which the market is likely to make a retracement.

-Example of Zigzag Movement: The Example below shows price moving up in a zigzag pattern.
+Example of Zigzag Movement: The Example below illustrates price heading up in a zigzag pattern.

 The diagram below shows this movement in an upward trending market.